RileyWeaver/FinalProjectRileyWeaver/README.md

 ```
 python manage.py createsuperuser
 ```
-After the superuser is made and you execute the program you will load a page to your localhost, from there in the url type /admin and use the superuser info to login to the admin side.
-If you wan to be a normal user you can register one on the admin side or you can use your super user to login to the normal site.
+After the superuser is made, and you execute the program you will load a page to your localhost, from there in the url type /admin and use the superuser info to log in to the admin side.
+If you want to be a normal user you can register one on the admin side, or you can use your superuser to log in to the normal site.
 You can also register another account of you want to.

 ## Authors